NoahDavon/ags-media-player/README.md

 ## Learning Project

-This repository was created as a learning exercise for exploring the GTK4 version of AGS and MPRIS integration.
-I highly recommend giving it a go yourself, especially if you come from a React background like I have.
+This repository was created as a learning exercise for exploring the GTK4 version of AGS and MPRIS integration, mainly motivated by my inability to find a player that integrated well with my Hyprland dotfiles.
+Thought I'd save anyone with the same problem the trouble.
+Though I highly recommend giving it a go yourself, especially if you come from a React background like I have.
 Feel free to use it as a reference for your own AGS configurations!
 This was 30% vibe coding, 27% banging my head against docs, 43% shouting at Gemini, and a 100% fun use of my time.